Khashiev/CareerTrack1/README.md

 ## Analysis of candidate requirements

-_What do employers pay attention to?_
+_What do employers look for?_
- The requirements for candidates can be divided into 3 parts:
+Requirements for candidates can be divided into 3 parts:

-1. Analyzing a candidate's resume.
+1. Analyzing the candidate's resume.
-2. Analyzing the soft skills of the candidate.
+2. Analyzing the candidate's soft skills.
-3. Analyzing the hard skills of the candidate.
+3. Analyzing the candidate's hard skills.

-**1. Analyzing resumes**
+**1. Resume Analysis**
-Every recruiter always has some sort of personality profile of the candidate for the position they are hunting for.
-What might be included in this profile?
+Every recruiter always has some sort of personality profile of the candidate for the position they are looking to fill.
+What might be included in that profile?

-- education;
+- Education;
-- certain skills/technology stack;
+- Specific skills/technology stack;
-- certain experience (e.g., startup experience or experience in a large business is a must);
+- Experience (e.g., startup experience or large company experience is a must);
-- expected salary level;
+- Desired salary level;
-- desired work schedule;
+- Desired work schedule;
-- cover letter;
+- Cover letter;
-- language skills;
+- Language skills;
-- portfolio, etc.
+- Portfolio, etc.

-Based on the candidate's profile, the recruiter tries to find someone who matches it as closely as possible and invite them to the initial interview stage.
+Based on the candidate's profile, the recruiter tries to find someone who matches the profile as closely as possible and invites them to the first interview stage.

-**2. Analyzing a candidate's soft skills**
+**2. Analyzing the candidate's soft skills**
-Soft skills are assessed most often in an interview:
+Soft skills are most often assessed during an interview.
+Recruiters typically look for competencies such as:
- HR specialists usually check such competences as:

-- communication skills;
+- Communication skills;
-- self-management;
+- Self-management;
-- thinking (systemic, creative, etc.);
+- Thinking (systemic, creative, etc.)
-- management skills;
+- Management skills;
 - entrepreneurial skills, etc.

 Skills testing also depends on the position and the candidate's profile.
 More details about the interview will be provided on DAY 03.